Goal Setting for the Future Market Stall Owner

 Measurable

-Each goal needs to be measurable, or else how how would I know that I am even getting close to it or if I am far off.
-How can I measure the success of this goal.
+Each goal needs to be measurable, or else how would I know that I am even getting close to it or if I am far off.
+How can I measure the success of this goal?

-It seems over-simplistic to say, but the reality of owning the deeds to my own property is a clear measure of my success in achieving this goal.
-To be able to measure this goal, I need to be able to get the deeds upon the last payment of my mortgage.
+It almost seems over-simplistic to say, “When I hold the deeds to my home”, but the reality of owning the deeds to my own property is a clear measure of my success in achieving this goal.

 Achievable